 Starting Sunday, February 24 and ending April 28, each participant 18 years old or under can accumulate points for participating in the Fundays, and by improving their knowledge (MMs).
-In May, gifts worth $100, $150 and $200 (in U.S. dollars) will be awarded to up to three participating CDI children anywhere in the world who get the most food project points above a minimum point threshold.
+In early July, gifts worth $100, $150 and $200 (in U.S. dollars) will be awarded to up to three participating children who get the most food project points above a minimum point threshold.
 Children get project points for the following:

 Child attendance: Ten points per Funday the child attends, and a maximum of 50 points for attending the five food project Fundays (February 24, March 10, 24, April 7, 28).
 The child must participate and be well engaged in the entire funday to get the 10 points.
 No points for attending part of a Funday.
 Also, five points will be subtracted if the child is distracted, disengaged or combative.

 Parent/guardian attendance: Each child gets ten points per Funday that their parent(s) attend, and a maximum of 50 points for attending the five food project Fundays (February 24, March 10, 24, April 7, 28).
 The parent(s) must participate in the entire funday.
 No points for attending part of a Funday.
 No extra points if more than one parent participates out of fairness to kids with only one parent.
 A family legal guardian, older sibling, uncle, aunt or other adult member of the family can attend in place of a parent.
 Children, parents and family adults are not obliged to attend all Fundays consistently, but the more fundays they attend, the more points participating children gain.